 1 pound grated mozzarella cheese

 2. While tomato sauce is cooking, cut the stems and ends from each eggplant.
-Peel eggplant in a striped design.
-(Sometimes eggplant skin can be tough, peeling in stripes alleviates this problem, at the same time, allows eggplant to maintain their shape.)
 Cut the eggplant in ½ inch round slices.

 3. Place eggplant in colander and sprinkle with salt.
 Place colander in sink and allow to drain for about 45 minutes.
 (This step remove any bitterness from the eggplant).
 Rinse eggplant and dry.